 Other Cocktail Recipes

 I love cocktails, and love playing with adding seasonal fruits into my drinks.
+If you love green apples, try this Apple Martini recipe next.
 Here are a few of my other favorite cocktails!

 For the Ginger Simple Syrup

 - 8 slices peeled fresh ginger (about ¾ ounce)

 - ½ ounce ginger simple syrup

 - Apple slice and cinnamon stick, for garnish